ClusterCockpit/cc-backend/configs/README.md

 ## Intro

-cc-backend requires a configuration file specifying the cluster systems to be used.
-Still many  default options documented below are used. cc-backend tries to load a config.json from the working directory per default.
+cc-backend requires a configuration file that specifies the cluster systems to be used.
-To overwrite the default specify a json config file location using the command line option `--config <filepath>`.
+To override the default, specify the location of a json configuration file with the `-config <file path>` command line option.
-All security relevant configuration. e.g., keys and passwords, are set using environment variables.
+All security-related configurations, e.g. keys and passwords, are set using environment variables.
-It is supported to specify these by means of an `.env` file located in the project root.
+It is supported to set these by means of a `.env` file in the project root.

 ## Configuration Options